Ecommerce SEO in 6 Steps: The Ultimate Beginner’s Guide

 Alt attributes lend to accessibility by providing a description of an image in case it can’t be shown or viewed—so populate them carefully.
 Make sure they remain clear and straightforward by not overstuffing them with keywords, and don’t use alt attributes for decorative images.
 Both of these things can be penalized by Google for over-optimization and hindering accessibility.

-Google recently announced that including keywords in your URLs does not affect ranking—but it’s still a best practice of site optimization because it provides clarity for the visitor.
+Including keywords in your URLs does not affect ranking—but it’s still a best practice of site optimization because it provides clarity for the visitor.

-In addition to focusing on keywords, you’ll also want to refine for length.
+You’ll also want to refine for length.
 Ecommerce URLs tend to be longer than other sites since they often contain categories, subcategories, and products.
 But Google has been known to rank sites with short URLs higher on its SERPs.

 It’s still possible to keep product page URLs short and sweet by cutting out any unnecessary terms or characters, such as words like “and,” “the,” “of,” or “a” (unless they’re part of a keyword).
 Try to keep each URL below 50-60 characters, if you can.